googleapis/python-aiplatform/vertexai/generative_models/README.md

 #### Automatic Function calling

 ```
-from vertexai..preview generative_models import GenerativeModel, Tool, FunctionDeclaration, AutomaticFunctionCallingResponder
+from vertexai.preview.generative_models import GenerativeModel, Tool, FunctionDeclaration, AutomaticFunctionCallingResponder

-# First, create functions that the model is can use to answer your questions.
+# First, create functions that the model can use to answer your questions.
 def get_current_weather(location: str, unit: str = "centigrade"):
     """Gets weather in the specified location.